fuzzylogicxx/fuzzylogic/posts/this-week-i-used-an-accordion-by-adam-silver.md

 ---
 title: This week I used an accordion (by Adam Silver)
 date: 2024-05-18
-description: Martin introduces the “Now” page concept and explains how he approached it using Eleventy
+description: Adam describes how he presents risks with a UI pattern, asks for previous rationale, and presents alternatives.
 tags:
   - link
   - ux